Junio Valerio Borghese: Political activism after the war

 Later, advocating a harder line which the MSI was not able or willing to uphold, he broke from the MSI to form an even stauncher neofascist formation, known as the Fronte Nazionale.

 Attempted coup

-Following a last minute aborted coup d'état plot which fizzled out in the night of 8 December 1970 (the Feast of the Immaculate Conception), referred to as the Golpe Borghese, he was forced to cross the border to avoid arrest and interrogation.
-In 1984, ten years after Borghese's death, the Supreme Court of Cassation ruled that no coup d'état attempt had happened.
+Following a last minute aborted coup d'état plot which fizzled out on the night of 8 December 1970 (the Feast of the Immaculate Conception), referred to as the Golpe Borghese, he was forced to cross the border to avoid arrest and interrogation.
+In 1984, ten years after Borghese's death, the Supreme Court of Cassation ruled that no coup d'état attempt had happened, in the sense that it was just a "meeting of four or five sixty-year-olds".

 Nevertheless, the attempt is well known in Italy and film director Mario Monicelli made a biting satire of it called Vogliamo i colonnelli (1972) (We want the Colonels, as the Fascist Greek colonels were pulling the strings behind the scenes).
 The main character (played by Ugo Tognazzi) is a bombastic neo-fascist politician called Tritoni (Triton), a clear allusion to Borghese, who was sometimes called the frog prince in Italy, after his time in the Frogmen assault Unit Dècima MAS.